-third example, the hand rotates around an axis roughly parallel to the image plane.
-In all of these cases, the algorithm selected, on average, 250 inliers per frame.
-This number roughly corresponds to the number of model points being considered, i.e., 240.
-All of the other data points were assigned to the outlier class.
-Notice that the number of data points varies a lot (500-1,000 observations at each frame) and the outlier rejection mechanism that we propose in this paper does not need to know the percentage of outliers in advance.
+The results of applying ECMPR to these data sets are illustrated on Figs. 9 and 10.
+In the first example the hand performs a grasping movement.
+In the second example the hand rotates around an axis which is roughly parallel to the image plane.
+In both cases the algorithm selected, on average, 250 inliers per frame; This number roughly corresponds to the number of model points being considered (240).
+All the other data points were assigned to the outlier class.
+Notice that the number of data points vary a lot (500 to 1000 observations at each frame) and that the outlier rejection mechanism that we propose in this paper does not need to know in advance the percentage of outliers.

-Note that along these motion sequences, the hand flips from one side to another side, while the positions and orientations of the fingers vary considerably.
-This means that it is often the case that almost all of the model points that were currently registered may suddenly disappear, while other model points suddenly appear.
+Note that along these motion sequences the hand flips from one side to another side while the positions and orientations of the fingers vary considerably.
+This means that it is often the case that almost all the model points that were currently registered, may suddenly disappear while other model points appear.
 This is one of the main difficulties associated with registering articulated objects.
-Therefore, during the tracking, the algorithm must perform some form of bootstrapping, i.e., it must establish data-point-to-model-point assignments from scratch.
-Reinitialization of the covariance matrix at each time step along the lines described above is crucial to the success of the registration/tracking algorithm.
+Therefore, during the tracking, the algorithm must perform some form of bootstrapping, i.e., it must establish data-point-to-model-point assignments